Nexiauk/fableseed_stories/README.md

 edit-profile.html - No errors or warnings to show.
 Initial errors were as follows:
 The crispy form was wrapped in form tags, which doubled it up.
 Removed the form tags.

+index.html - No errors or warnings to show.
+No initial errors.

+about.html - No errors or warnings to show.
+No initial errors.